mantidproject/mantid/docs/source/interfaces/Indirect Data Analysis.rst

 .. seealso:: Sequential fitting is available, options are detailed in the :ref:`sequential-fitting-section` section.

+.. _msdfit-example-workflow:

 MSD Fit Example Workflow
 ~~~~~~~~~~~~~~~~~~~~~~~~
 The MSD Fit tab operates on ``_eq`` files.
 The files used in this workflow are produced on the Elwin
-tab as seen in the Elwin Example Workflow.
+tab as seen in the :ref:`elwin-example-workflow`.

 1. Click **Browse** and select the file ``osi104371-104375_graphite002_red_elwin_eq``.
 Load this
    file and it will be automatically plotted in the upper mini-plot.